bonvtt123/WBAN-testing/README.md

 ### Running the app:
 The phone will now connect to the sever, and run the prototype.

-**Important: Run the sever before running Fitbit environment to avoid data delay**
+**Important: Run the sever before running Fitbit environment to avoid data delay.**

 ## More information:
 ### Change experienment type: